manjurulcis/DeployAssistant/README.md

 # On Slack.com
 1. Create a Slack App and install it in workspace
 2. Create A bot User and remmeber to update it in index.js line 4
-3. Create a channel e.g. 'database-backup' and update it in index.js line 7
+3. Create a channel e.g. 'database-backup' and update it in index.js line 7 or
 4. Get OAuth token and update token in the following line in index.js line 12
+5. For first run usernameValidation and channelValidation should be false usernameValidation = false; // Username validation  false = turned off const channelValidation = false; // Channel validation  false = turned off
 ```